luisobo/clean-architecture/README.md

 * Deal with other implementation specific details like calling the persistence layer, networking to third-party systems, etc.

 #### Delivery mechanism
 The specific implementation that the user will use to perform actions on the system and to communicate the state of the system back to the user.
-Call it GUI, Web, JSON API, CLI, multitouch screen, Rails, etc.
+Call it GUI, Web, JSON API, CLI, multitouch screen, Rails, etc. Delivery mechanisms talk to interactors via the Boundaries.

 #### Boundaries
-Interactors define a strict boundary to separate the delivery mechanism from the business logic.
 These boundaries represent some request to the interactor and some response from it.

 In this example, ViewControllers capture a request from the user via the UI, interpret what the user wants and request the interactor to perform that action via the designated boundary.
 The interactor will then return a response with the result of that action.
 The ViewController will unpack that response and present it back to the user.